 For me, there is nothing better to have chocolate con churros after clubbing or a long night out.
 I am convinced that it’s the best way to prevent a hangover.

-Churros are definitely one of the tastiest Spanish food in Madrid.
+Churros are definitely one of the tastiest Spanish food to try in Madrid.

-Best restaurants in Madrid to eat churros con chocolate:
+Where to eat in Madrid for churros con chocolate:

 4. Meat and Chickpea Stew (Cocido madrileño)